lampts/data_science/README.md

 25.5

+In summary, here is what I recommend if you plan to use word2vec: choose the right training parameters and training data for word2vec, use avg predictor for query, sentence and paragraph(code here) after picking a dominant word set and apply deep learning on resulted vectors.

+===

+For SGNS, here is what I believe really happens during the training:
+If two words appear together, the training will try to increase their cosine similarity.
+If two words never appear together, the training will reduce their cosine similarity.
+So if there are a lot of user queries such as “auto insurance” and “car insurance”, then “auto” vector will be similar to “insurance” vector (cosine similarity ~= 0.3) and “car” vector will also be similar to “insurance” vector.
+Since “insurance”, “loan” and “repair” rarely appear together in the same context, their vectors have small mutual cosine similarity (cosine similarity ~= 0.1).
+We can treat them as orthogonal to each other and think them as different dimensions.
+After training is complete, “auto” vector will be very similar to “car” vector (cosine similarity ~= 0.6) because both of them are similar in “insurance” dimension, “loan” dimension and “repair” dimension.
+This intuition will be useful if you want to better design your training data to meet the goal of your text learning task.

+===

 for short sentences/phrases, Tomas Mikolov recommends simply adding up individual vector words to get a "sentence vector" (see his recent NIPS slides).